Top 5 Google Ads Best Practices for 2026

 But first, you have to dive deep into your existing campaigns to identify:

-Even when Google Ads Search campaigns were at the heights of their popularity, and we had plenty of keyword data, I focused on understanding the customers’ keyword journeys:
+Even when Google Ads Search campaigns were at the height of their popularity, and we had plenty of keyword data, I focused on understanding the customers’ keyword journeys:

 How do your customers use keywords at different touchpoints in their purchasing journey?